Chargeback Disputes FAQ: How to Fight Chargebacks (2026)

 Exceeding card network thresholds triggers escalating consequences:

-• Visa Dispute Monitoring Program: Triggers at 0.9% ratio or 100 chargebacks/month — fines start at $50 per chargeback
+• Visa Dispute Monitoring Program: triggers at 0.9% ratio or 100 chargebacks per month, with fines starting at $50 per chargeback

-• Mastercard Excessive Chargeback Program: Triggers at 1.5% ratio — fines up to $200 per chargeback
+• Mastercard Excessive Chargeback Program: triggers at 1.5% ratio, with fines up to $200 per chargeback

 • Severe cases: MATCH list placement (5-year blacklist from new merchant accounts)